Fast Algorithms for Energy Games in Special Cases

 The set $Z$ can be seen as the set of possible vertices to `end' in.
 Any optimal strategy would still have to define how to move from such a vertex $v\in Z$, but since we know that $e^*(v)=0$, there has to be a path such that from this vertex no initial energy is necessary.
 So the goal of the second phase, is to find for each vertex $v \in V \setminus Z$ the best way to hit a vertex in $Z$.
 The following lemma shows that this comes down to a shortest path computation.
 Brim and Chaloupka \cite{brim2012using} use a similar idea inside their subroutine for the Mean-Payoff games.

-\begin{restatable}{lemma}{LmAlice} Given a game graph $G = (V,E,w)$ where all vertices belong to Alice and the set $Z:=\{v\in V: e^*(v)=0\}$ is known, we can compute the remaining minimum sufficient energies through a single SSSP computation in $G$. \end{restatable} For the proof we refer to the appendix.
-Together, Lemma~\ref{lm:Alice0} and Lemma~\ref{lm:Alicerem} prove Theorem~\ref{thm:allalice}, by using that we can compute SSSP deterministically in $\tilde O(Wn^\omega)$ time~\cite{Sankowski05,YusterZ05}.
+\begin{restatable}{lemma}{LmAlice} Given a game graph $G = (V,E,w)$ where all vertices belong to Alice and the set $Z:=\{v\in V: e^*(v)=0\}$ is known, we can compute the remaining minimum sufficient energies through a single SSSP computation in $G$. \end{restatable} Recall that an SSSP computation is the execution of a single-source shortest paths (SSSP) algorithm.
+For the proof we refer to the Appendix~\ref{app:missingproofs}.
+Together, Lemma~\ref{lm:Alice0} and Lemma~\ref{lm:Alicerem} prove Theorem~\ref{thm:allalice}, by using also the fact that we can compute SSSP deterministically in $\tilde O(n^\omega W)$ time~\cite{Sankowski05,YusterZ05}.